kiavashp/kiavashp.github.io/docs/_words/rogue.md

 Everything looked good, so I took it out of idle.

 The ship shook more violently than I expected.
-Behind the sound of the rocket and the vibrating hull I heard the faint cracking of ice.
+Behind the sounds of the rocket and the vibrating hull I heard the faint cracking of ice.
 Then the ship dropped what felt like meters, but it must just have been a fraction of that.
 Like I heard some pilot say once, "all the turbulence you've probably ever experienced in a plane is no more than a foot of movement, at most."
 We dropped again.
 The anchors screeched like nails on a brittle chalkboard as they worked to re-secure themselves to the ice.

 <i>This is going to be a long ride.</i>